 » Applications which are built using various programming languages including C, C++, .NET (Windows systems only), COBOL, Java and JMS.

-» Applications running within application servers that are certified as having passed the JEE 7 Compatibility Test Suite can use the WebSphere MQ resource adapter provided in the SupportPac.
-For more information see WebSphere MQ resource adapter v8.0 statement of support
+» Applications running within application servers that are certified as having passed the JEE 7 Compatibility Test Suite can use the IBM MQ resource adapter provided in the SupportPac.
+For more information see IBM MQ resource adapter v8.0 statement of support

 RELATED MESSAGE SERVICE CLIENTS

 The IBM Message Service Client offers C/C++ users an Application Programming Interface (API) that is consistent with the Java Message Service (JMS) API.
-Applications created using this client can be used to exchange messages between other XMS applications, JMS applications or native WebSphere MQ applications.
+Applications created using this client can be used to exchange messages between other XMS applications, JMS applications, or native IBM MQ applications.

-Please click here for more information and download on:
+Please click here for more information and to download the SupportPac: